sitscholl/topoclim/README.md

 -   **validation\_stations:** A SpatialPointsDataFrame with the location of the validation stations
--   **timeseries:** A table with daily measurements of mean temperature and solar irradiation from the official stations for the period 2017 until 2019
+-   **timeseries:** A table with daily measurements of mean temperature and solar insolation from the official stations for the period 2017 until 2019
--   **rad\_longterm:** A table with daily measurements of solar irradiation for seven stations for several years (up to 32 years)
+-   **rad\_longterm:** A table with daily measurements of solar insolation for seven stations for several years (up to 32 years)
--   **h\_topo:** A RasterStack with incoming solar irradiation in kWh/m² for the study area for each month with a resolution of 100m
+-   **h\_topo:** A RasterStack with incoming solar insolation in kWh/m² for the study area for each month with a resolution of 100m
--   **h\_flat:** A RasterStack with incoming solar irradiation in kWh/m² for the study area using constant values of 0 for slope and aspect (e.g. on a flat surface) for each month with a resolution of 100m
+-   **h\_flat:** A RasterStack with incoming solar insolation in kWh/m² for the study area using constant values of 0 for slope and aspect (e.g. on a flat surface) for each month with a resolution of 100m
 -   **dem:** A digital elevation model of the study area with a